Symnok/DeleteHotmailOutlookContacts/README.md

    Microsoft/hotmail.com/outlook.com and any other account suspension, account deletion, permanent ban by Microsoft and other unexpected consequences.
    USE THIS PROGRAM ON YOUR OWN RISK!!!

+6a.
+BACKUP YOUR CONTACTS BEFORE YOU RUN THIS PROGRAM!
+DO NOT RUN IT WITHOUT BACKUP!
 *****************************************************************************
 7. This program may not work if your account registered using non-Microsoft email address.
 Add Microsoft email address *@outlook.com) to your account, make it Default Alias and use this email with this program.
 8. Run this program as